-To conclude this short and selected survey of interpretations of the 1989-1990 events it is necessary to return to the longer term politico-historical contextualization.
-For example, in Yugoslavia, the commemorations of the 600-th anniversary of the death of Prince Lazar in 1989 meant a return to the founding myths of the Serbian kingdom, which soon replaced the cult of the "Yugoslav" partisans of the Second World War; the return of the heart of the Bulgarian Tsar Boris, who died in 1941 under unknown circumstances, to his homeland was a symbolic break with the Communist legacy in Bulgaria; the reburial of the Hungarian admiral Miklós Horthy, regent of the country from 1920 to 1944, was supposed to indicate the continuity between pre- and post- communist times; the ceremonial burial of two Polish generals of the "Homeland Army", Tadeusz Bór-Komorowski and Władisław Sikorski, symbolised the auestioning of the legitimacy of the Communist regime in Poland.
-Many of the monuments put up to the Soviet "liberators" disappeared; new ones were erected to commemorate anti-Communist national heroes like Józef Piłsudski in Poland, Jozef Tiso in Slovakia, Ion Antonescu in Romania, Pál Teleki in Hungary, or acts of violence committed by Soviet foreign policy (in Hungary in 1956 and in Czechoslovakia in 1968).
-All these measures were strong reactions against the Communists' attempt to completely break with the traditions of the so-called reactionary past of those peoples then ruled by the Soviet Union, and against the attempt to construct the new "fraternal community" of socialist countries on the basis of their shared "progressive" traditions of class struggle.
+Let me conclude this short and very selected survey of interpretations of the 1989-1990 events by returning to the longer term political-historical contextualization.
+Just a few examples: in Yugoslavia, the commemorations of the 600-th anniversary of the death of Prince Lazar in 1989 meant a return to the founding myths of the Serbian kingdom, which soon replaced the cult of the "Yugoslav" partisans of the Second World War, the return to his homeland of the heart of the Bulgarian Tsar Boris, who died in 1941 in circumstances which remain unclear to this day, was a symbolic break with the Communist legacy in Bulgaria, the reburial of the Hungarian admiral Miklós Horthy, regent of the country from 1920 to 1944, was supposed to indicate the continuity between pre- and post-Communist times, the ceremonial burial of two Polish generals of the "Homeland Army", Tadeusz Bór-Komorowski and Władisław Sikorski, symbolised the questioning of the legitimacy of the Communist regime in Poland.
+Many of the monuments put up to the Soviet "liberators" disappeared; new ones were put up which commemorated anti-Communist national heroes like Józef Piłsudski in Poland, Jozef Tiso in Slovakia, Ion Antonescu in Romania, Pál Teleki in Hungary, or acts of violence committed by Soviet foreign policy (in Hungary in 1956 and in Czechoslovakia in 1968).
+All these measures were strong reactions against the Communists' attempt to engineer a complete break with the traditions of the so-called reactionary past of those peoples then ruled by the Soviet Union, and against the attempt to construct the new "fraternal community" of socialist countries on the basis of their shared "progressive" traditions of class struggle.
 In the official Communist master-narratives of national history, expressed in political speeches and in centrally controlled schoolbooks, the struggle against the foreign exploiters was always the focal point.
-According to this rhetoric, the best patriots were those who had pursued goals of national and class struggle in parallel and combined with one another.
+According to this rhetoric, the best patriots were those personalities who had pursued goals of national and class struggle in parallel and combined with one another.

-1 The first wave developed slowly from 1828 to 1926, beginning in the United States, the second wave of democratisation began during the Second World War prompted by the victory of The Allies, the end of dictatorship in Portugal in 1974 signalled the beginning of the third wave of democratisation that 89/90 is part of.
+14 The first wave developed slowly from 1828 to 1926, beginning in the United States, the second wave of democratisation began during the Second World War prompted by the victory of The Allies, the end of dictatorship in Portugal in 1974 signalled the beginning of the third wave of democratisation that 89/90 is part of.